 Italy is an European country known for its unique culture and better by far educational system.
 This country has prestigious Universities and colleges spread across the country blooming and shining brightly on the global stage.
 Before the year 2009, the opportunity to drink from these fountains of knowledge was not available to international students due to the language barrier.
 But there was a turn around when two prestigious universities in the country, Pavia University, and Milan University began English Language programs of which Medicine was one of them.

-Today, there are about nine university in Italy that welcomes international students hoping to study medicine with open hands.
+Today, there are about thirteen university in Italy that welcomes international students hoping to study medicine with open hands.
 These universities include Sapienza University of Rome, Bari University, Bologna University, Turin University, Tor Vergata University in Rome, Naples University and the University of Padova.

 Despite the fact that Italian medical education is known to be academically-rigorous and research-oriented, it’s less expensive compared to those of other countries.
 These standards help prepare their medical students for what lies ahead pertaining to either clinical works, residency or research.